coughlo93/applied_statistics_assessment/README.md

 The aim of this problem is to simulate three groups from normal distributions with different means, and then test whether the group means look equal statistically.

+## What I Did

+For this problem I generated three independent samples, each with:

+- Sample size: n = 30
+- Standard deviation: 1
+- Means:
+  - Group 1: mean = 0
+  - Group 2: mean = 0.5
+  - Group 3: mean = 1

+After generating the data, I used two approaches:

+1. One-way ANOVA to test the overall question:
+ “Are all three population means equal?”

+2. Three pairwise two-sample t-tests (two-sided):
+  - Sample 1 vs Sample 2
+  - Sample 1 vs Sample 3
+  - Sample 2 vs Sample 3

+I also included a quick Bonferroni check to show what happens if you adjust for multiple comparisons.

+## Results
+In the notebook you’ll see:

+- A histogram + boxplot to get a feel for how much the three groups overlap.
+- The ANOVA F-statistic and p-value (one overall test).
+- The three t-test p-values (pair-by-pair comparisons).
+- A comparison section explaining how the conclusions can line up (or differ), depending on random sampling and the significance level.